Skip to main content

 خواسته

-literal: to wish; to desire; request
+literal: to want, to desire; desire

 Model Translations by Shoghi Effendi